manuelbieh/react-book/basics/components-in-react.md

 At the same time though, this principle has a nice side effect.
 By embracing "pure functions" React components are easier to test.

 That's nice and all that, but what exactly does "read-only inside of a component" mean?
 After studying "pure functions", this is explained quickly.
-It does not matter how our `props` are accessed — if it is via the `props` argument in a **function component**, via the `constructor()` in a **class component** or at any other point in a **class component** via `this.props`.
+It does not matter how our `props` are accessed — if it is via the `props` argument in a **Function component**, via the `constructor()` in a **Class component** or at any other point in a **Class component** via `this.props`.
 The most important thing to remember is this: I do not want to, and also should not under any circumstances, change the value of the **props** I pass in.

 Outside of the component, it is an entirely different story.
 We can change values as we please \(provided that we do not use another component to change our current component's props which just had these passed in\).